talk2rajasimman/line-of-control-surveillance-system/README.md

 - Use case: Security Surveillance for in the beach/construction/Railway Station etc., in real-time.
 - Sending an alert to the authority if the people are Enterted the restricted area.

-## Object Detection (SSD)

-- **Single Shot:** this means that the tasks of object localization and classification are done in a single forward pass of the network
-- **MultiBox:** this is the name of a technique for bounding box regression
-- **Detector:** The network is an object detector that also classifies those detected objects

 ## Running Inference

 ````